BYU-ECE-Software/BAIT/Harvesta Storyline/characters/don-draper.md

 - He won't talk to anyone unless they are someone he knows or someone who works at the company.

 #### Contacts
+- Tony Flagg knows about the location that had to be remodeled.
+- Ann Gunn knows about the location that had seller holdout.
 #### Info
 - Full location list: Park City, Salt Lake City, and Vernal.
 - One location had seller holdout